yetanotherco/aligned_layer/docs/operator_guides/0_running_an_operator.md

 #### Get Operators logs

-Once you are running your operator using Systemd, you can get its logs using Journalctl as follows:
+Once you are running your operator using systemd, you can get its logs using Journalctl as follows:

 ```shell
 journalctl -xfeu aligned-operator.service